 The proposed DDO1 will apply to land generally within the Hoddle Grid and Southbank and will inform the City of Melbourne’s assessment of any planning permit application within this area.

-The period of public exhibition is complete, and all submissions have been considered by Council.
+The period of public exhibition was undertaken from 28 June to 10 August 2018.
+Forty one submissions were received., and all submissions have been considered by Council.
 Under the Planning and Environment Act 1987, Council can decide whether to make the change requested by submissions to the Amendment or request that the Minister for Planning to appoint an independent panel to review and hear submissions.

 Before making a final decision on the Amendment, Council will consider the independent panel’s advice.
 If the Amendment is adopted by Council, then it will be submitted to the Minister for Planning for final approval.